sanj0/gon/README.md

 1. Keys in objects cannot contain dashes, dollar signs and other characters that count as separators in klex.
 Maybe add a klex feature that allows dollar signs and dashes inside symbols
-2. Commas are not required in lists and objects – bug or feature?